-- a) Basis of guarantee: model or prototype. - b) Method proposed to measure guaranteed efficiency: - by model acceptance tests in the Contractor's laboratory or in another laboratory acceptable to both parties, using test results with a mutually agreed step-up formula (see IEC 60193); in this case, model test guarantees for the model have to be given (see clause 13); or - by model tests with a mutually agreed step-up formula (see IEC 60193 and clause 13); or - by field acceptance tests of one or more prototype turbines (see IEC 60041 and clause 15). - c) Efficiency weighting formula to allow Tenderers to optimize the guaranteed efficiency in the normal operating range of the turbine with respect to both power and specific hydraulic energy (head), while taking into consideration the value, specified by the Employer, for gain or loss in efficiency (refer to annex B of IEC 61366-1). - d) Applicable codes (see 2.1 of IEC 61366-1). - e) Measurement methods and preliminary estimated measurement uncertainties to be contractually applied if different than those established by relevant IEC publications. - f) Contractual consequences, if any, of the Contractor's failure to fulfill the guaranteed efficiency or of the Contractor exceeding its guaranteed efficiency (penalty or premium).
+- a) Basis of guarantee; model or prototype. - b) Method proposed to measure guaranteed efficiency - by field acceptance tests of one or more prototype turbines (see IEC 60041), - by model acceptance tests in the Contractor's laboratory or in another laboratory acceptable to both parties using test results with a mutually agreed step-up formula (see IEC 60193). - c) Efficiency weighting formula to allow the Tenderer to optimize the guaranteed efficiency in the normal operating range of the turbine with respect to both power and specific hydraulic energy (head) while taking into consideration the value specified by the Employer for gain or loss in efficiency. - d) Applicable codes (see 2.1 of this guide). - e) Measurement methods and preliminary estimated measurement uncertainties to be contractually applied if different than those established by relevant IEC publications. - f) Contractual consequences, if any, of the Contractor's failure to fulfil the guaranteed efficiency or of the Contractor exceeding its guaranteed efficiency (penalty or premium).

-The technical data sheets of the tender forms should provide space for the Tenderer to record its guaranteed weighted efficiency.
+The technical data sheets (IEC 61366-1, annex D) of the tender forms should provide space for Tenderers to record the guaranteed weighted efficiency.

-In large multi-unit projects which justify the expense, the Employer may choose to select two or more competing Tenderers to perform turbine model tests at the Employer's expense.
-In this event, the results of the model tests can be used in the evaluation of the final award of the Contract to the successful Tenderer.
+In large multi-unit projects which justify the expense, the Employer may choose to preselect two or more competing Tenderers for the performance of turbine model tests at the Employer's expense.
+In this event, results of the model tests can be used in the final award of the contract to the successful Tenderer.